scottdorman/scottdorman.github.io/_posts/2012/2012-02-24-teched-for-novices-2012-edition.md

 date: 2012-02-24 10:06:53 -05:00
 ---

-<div class="wlWriterHeaderFooter" style="float:none; margin:0px; padding:4px 0px 4px 0px;"><iframe src="http://www.facebook.com/widgets/like.php?href=http://geekswithblogs.net/sdorman/archive/2012/02/24/teched-for-novices-2012-edition.aspx" scrolling="no" frameborder="0" style="border:none; width:450px; height:80px"></iframe></div>

 In 2007, Microsoft created a "Tips for the Newbie" page for TechEd (which is apparently no longer available) and I created a follow-on post called [Tech·Ed for Novices]({% post_url /2007/2007-05-19-TechmiddotEd-for-novices %}).
 I created a similar post in [2008]({% post_url /2008/2008-02-25-techmiddoted-for-novices-2008-edition %})  as well.
 With [TechEd 2012](http://northamerica.msteched.com/) around the corner, I thought it would be good to bring it back.

 TechEd is a huge event, topping out at over 14000 people (usually), with an equally huge amount of content.
-This post is designed to give first time TechEd attendees a fighting chance of finding their way around. *(As Microsoft updates the content catalog, I’ll make sure this post is kept up to date with any change to session types, etc.)*
+This post is designed to give first time TechEd attendees a fighting chance of finding their way around. *(As Microsoft updates the content catalog, I'll make sure this post is kept up to date with any change to session types, etc.)*

 # Session Types